sagemath/trac_to_gh/Issue 9518.md

 # Issue 9518: Add an spkg-check file for Pari

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9518

 Original creator: drkirkby